Marc Boutruche

-Marc Boutruche, (born September 19, 1976) is a retired French football defender.
+Marc Boutruche (born 19 September 1976) is a French former professional footballer who played as a defender.

-His career began in 1994 with Championnat de France Amateurs side Stade Plabennecois.
-He stayed there for five years before he moved to Stade Brestois 29 in 1999, where he played for three seasons before joining the then Ligue 2 side FC Lorient in 2002.
+His career began in 1994 with Championnat de France Amateurs side Plabennec.
+He stayed there for five years before he moved to Brest in 1999, where he played for three seasons before joining the then Ligue 2 side Lorient in 2002.
 He retired in 2009.